- Discover how details in Holes are brought to life in the movie by examining movie stills and corresponding passages in the book

 - Optional: Projector to display online activities

-- Bookmark the Holes Flashlight Readers Activity on the computers students will use.
+- Bookmark the Holes: A Flashlight Readers Activity on the computers students will use.

-- Make copies of the Idea Web Graphic Organizer (PDF) (each student may need more than one copy to complete his or her screenplay brainstorming).
+- Make copies of the Idea Web printable.
+Each student may need more than one copy to complete his or her screenplay brainstorming.

 Here are some suggestions for passages to highlight: